mixxxdj/manual/source/chapters/appendix.rst

 --locale LOCALE         Use a custom locale for loading translations
                         (e.g ``fr``)
 ----------------------  -------------------------------------------------
--f, --fullScreen        Starts Mixxx in full-screen mode
+-f, --fullScreen        Start Mixxx in full-screen mode-
 ----------------------  -------------------------------------------------
---logLevel LEVEL        Sets the verbosity of command line logging
+--logLevel LEVEL        Set the verbosity of command line logging.

                         * ``critical`` - Critical/Fatal only
                         * ``warning``  - Above + Warnings